DeadmanXXXII/Ransomeware_Defense/README.md

 With the ransomware active files are encrypted and a note sent to the ransomware attacker machine confirming correct targeting and attack success.

 5. **With your sent off key**
-from the defense system, decrypt your infected machine back to normal working order and block the IP address from making uploads.
+from the defense system, decrypt your infected machine back to normal working order using De-ransomeware.py and block the IP address from making uploads.
 Add the ransomware sample to the defense system code sequences to block.

 ### Lab complete.